Christywu16/Interactive-Lab-Hub/Lab 5/README.md

 **\*\*\*Describe and detail the interaction, as well as your experimentation here.\*\*\***

+contours-detection

+We wanted to embed contours detection feature into Zoom meeting.
+By doing this, it allows users send emoji without typing it out.

+For exmaple, if user shows a up thumb in front of the camera, it could detect the contour of the thumb and match it with the emoji accordingly.
+Then iit will automatically shows the emoji in the Zoom meeting.

 ### Part C
 ### Test the interaction prototype

 Now flight test your interactive prototype and **note down your observations**:
 For example:
-1. When does it what it is supposed to do?
+1. What it is supposed to do?

+It supposed to detect contour image of the user's hand or body posture, e.g. raising hand, thumbs up, thumbs down.
+Then it could match the contour image with the emoji and send the correct emoji out into Zoom meeting.

-1. When does it fail?
-1. When it fails, why does it fail?
+2. When does it fail?
+3. When it fails, why does it fail?

+When the user is holding hands in front of their body, it is hard to differenciate between user's body and hand.

+When the user is raising hands besides of the body but the background color is messy, it is also hard to detect a clear contour of the body posture.

-1. Based on the behavior you have seen, what other scenarios could cause problems?
+4. Based on the behavior you have seen, what other scenarios could cause problems?
+It could detect emojis when the user is ot intending to express anything but accidentally have a body posture that creates a match.

 **\*\*\*Think about someone using the system.
 Describe how you think this will work.\*\*\***
 1. Are they aware of the uncertainties in the system?
+    Yes.
+The video detection will make some mistakes while the contours it detected is not clear and confusing for the computer.
-1. How bad would they be impacted by a miss classification?
+2. How bad would they be impacted by a miss classification?
+    It will disrupt the meeting process and will require additional discussion to resolve the misunderstanding.
-1. How could change your interactive system to address this?
+3. How could change your interactive system to address this?
+    We can add a pop-up window to ask the user to confirm the detected information is correct.

+    "Are you trying to send 👍?"
+    "Yes"           "No"

-1. Are there optimizations you can try to do on your sense-making algorithm.
+4. Are there optimizations you can try to do on your sense-making algorithm.
+    It would be more accurate to adding the movement in addition of the contour detection.
+    In this case it can track the user's movement is raising hand, and the detected contour is also matching with the emoji.
+    By doing this, both data could be used to confirm the detection is accurate.

 ### Part D
 ### Characterize your own Observant system